 Sometimes we voice experts are like Washington politicians: we think our world is the whole world.

 The truth is that the majority of paying gigs in any city - bar, restaurant, hotel, and private gigs - are not being played by people with college degrees in music.

 When a microphone-music singer comes to you, it’s for a reason.

-She’s been fronting the band and she’s worried about her voice.
+They've been fronting the band and are worried about their voice.

 They need to be able to sing the songs they’re writing.

 Knowing a few realities about your band-singer clients can:

 Encourage the singer to study with you long enough for you to help them.

 Maybe your student aspires to perform in a band, but hasn’t yet.
 You can help them prepare them for the world they'd like to be a part of.